 IRA stands for “Individual Retirement Arrangement” and can be opened directly through the bank, brokerage firm or mutual fund of your choice.
 (Unlike a 401(k), it is not connected to your employer.)

-There are two types of IRA retirement accounts, traditional and Roth IRAs, which have some pretty big differences.
-If you’d like to figure out which IRA retirement plan is right for you, read on.
+There are two types of IRA retirement accounts, traditional and Roth IRAs.
+We explain the differences between the two to help you decide which plan is right for you.

 In this guide you can learn all the new rules for retirement.
 No matter your age, these articles on retirement planning and saving will help you make your golden years as comfortable as possible.